George Wallace (American comedian): Personal life

 Wallace has had political ambitions.
 In 2006, he considered running for mayor of the city of Las Vegas, Nevada.
 Wallace stated that as mayor, he would update the Las Vegas Strip, with an easy-to-use monorail, close the strip to vehicles, and expand the road system behind the Strip hotels.

 He was the best man at comedian Jerry Seinfeld's wedding.

-Wallace's brother, Steve Wallace, played professional football with the San Francisco 49ers and Kansas City Chiefs.
+Wallace's nephew, Steve Wallace, played professional football with the San Francisco 49ers and Kansas City Chiefs.